SPECTRADataSolutions/.github/profile/README.md

 ### ✨ Our Vision
 To create the most **automated, AI-aligned data framework** in the world.
-Not just pipelines — but a *Spectrafied way of working*.
+Not just pipelines — but a *SPECTRAfied way of working*.